-Four settlements were established on village land : Netiv ha-Lamed-He, built in 1949, Avi'ezer, Roglit and Newe Mikha'eln all built in 1958.
+The settlement of Netiv ha-Lamed-He was further established on village land in 1949, followed by Avi'ezer, Roglit, and Newe Mikha'el, all built in 1958.